 The Borneo Initiative is a foundation established in 2008, registered in the Netherlands, with offices in the Netherlands and Indonesia.
 Our mission is to prevent the loss of tropical forests to deforestation or their degradation because of over-exploitation.

-Our target is to contribute directly to the increase of certified natural forest areas in Indonesia, from 1.1 million hectares in 2009 via 4 million by the end of 2013, up to 5 million by the end of 2014 and even 9 million in 2016.
+Our target is to contribute directly to the increase of certified natural forest areas in Indonesia, from 1.1 million hectares in 2009 to 4 million by the end of 2018.
+To be expanded to 5 million by the end of 2021.

 We coordinate all our operations in Indonesia with the Indonesian Association of Forest Concessionaires (APHI), with whom we signed a formal MoU on March 20th, 2013.
 We also operate under a formal MoU with the Worldwide Fund for Nature (WWF), valid until August 2014.
 Together we operate as a platform that forges partnerships between various organisations on the ground such as TFF, TFT, TNC and GFTN as well as with standard-setting bodies (such as MoF and FSC), forest concessions and overseas timber trading companies.